 What is Badger Brewery?

 This brewery, located in Dorset, England, creates unique ales that capture the spirit of the countryside and the traditions of British brewing craftsmanship.
 Signature brews like Tanglefoot and Hopping Hare are made using local ingredients and pure Dorset water from their wells, adding authenticity to their flavor.
-The brewery is distinguished by its commitment to crafting ales with distinctive characteristics — from deep, malty bitters that reflect centuries-old heritage to golden ales with citrus notes.
-Situated in historic Blandford St. Mary, the brewery also connects with local farms, sourcing ingredients grown on nearby lands.
+The brewery is distinguished by its commitment to crafting ales with distinctive characteristics, from deep, malty bitters that reflect centuries-old heritage to golden ales with citrus notes.
+Situated in the historic village of Blandford St. Mary, the brewery also connects with local farms, sourcing ingredients grown on nearby land.

 Before 2018